AllphinsPilot/hexasphere/README.md

 # hexgrid
-A module to create hexagonal grids on a sphere
+A module to create (almost) hexagonal grids on a sphere